breck7/scrollsdk/treeBase/readme.md

 How does it work?
 -----------------

-TreeBase stores data in plain text files using Tree Notation.
-Instead of storing an item's data in a row, you store the item's data in a file.
+TreeBase stores data in plain text files using [Tree Notation](http://treenotation.org).
+Instead of storing data in rows in a compressed binary format, you store data in regular files.

 So a database of planets might look like this: